kubernetes/website/content/en/docs/getting-started-guides/windows/_index.md

 toc_hide: true
 ---
 {{< note >}}
-These instructions are under revision for the v1.14 release with a [tracking issue](https://github.com/kubernetes/website/issues/12426).
-You can find the WIP draft in a [Google Doc](https://docs.google.com/document/d/1a2bRd7PZXygIEm4cEcCeLXpEqJ7opakP_j4Pc6AJVYA/edit?usp=sharing)
+These instructions are under review for the v1.14 release with a [tracking issue](https://github.com/kubernetes/website/issues/12426).
 {{< /note >}}

 ## ​Motivation